Countering Malicious DeepFakes: Survey, Battleground, and Horizon: Generation of DeepFakes

 \subsection{Real Dataset}

-Here we introduce popular real datasets. {Please note that the following datasets are real image datasets for that the independent real video dataset is infrequent and most of the real face video datasets used in generating the fake datasets are collected by them from YouTube or shot by them with the actors invited by them.
-We record the information in Table~\ref{tab:fake_database} as introduced in Section~\ref{Fake Dataset}.} The datasets are introduced in ascending order by their release dates.
+Real datasets are required for supervised training of DeepFake detectors.
+Here we introduce popular real datasets.
+Please note that the following datasets are real image datasets for that the independent real video dataset is infrequent and most of the real face video datasets used in generating the fake datasets are collected by them from YouTube or shot by them with the actors invited by them.
+We record the information in Table~\ref{tab:fake_database} as introduced in Section~\ref{Fake Dataset}.
+The datasets are introduced in ascending order by their release dates.

 CASIA-WebFace \citep{yi2014learning} has proposed a semi-automatic way to collect a lot of face images from the Internet.
-The dataset containing 10,575 subjects and 494,414 images, which is both diverse and large.
+The dataset contains 10,575 subjects and 494,414 images, which is both diverse and large.

 CelebA \citep{liu2015deep} is constructed by labeling images selected from a famous face dataset: CelebFaces \citep{sun2013hybrid}.
 CelebA contains ten thousand identities, each of which has twenty images, a total of 200,000 images.
 Each image in CelebA is annotated with forty face attributes and five key points by a professional labeling company, which is extremely abundant and useful.